nsmoooose/csp/doc/index.rst

 ---------

 Compiler for converting tagged record definitions (.net files) into C++ classes.
 Used by the build system.
-The directory also includes the yacc and the lex tools that comes from the PLY python module.
-Currently version 1.5.

 .net files are communication records between the csp server and clients.